BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Examples of Pseudo-reward Value Signalling

-Psuedo-rewards based on repulsive $\VoO^\Bstar$ signal help in RL problems where the agent would take suboptimal actions because it overestimates the Value of Opportunity, again due to missing prior knowledge, by penalizing behavior that goes to states with lower $\VoO^\Bstar$.
-Prime examples are \textit{negative surprise} or \textit{information-cost}-based IM~\citep{berseth2019smirl,eysenbach2021robust} which give negative rewards based on the unpredictability of the states and transitions experienced.
-This is beneficial, assuming: \begin{enumerate} \item Unpredictable situations are undesirable in the MDPs in prior $\pdist$, e.g. for driverless cars where it is dangerous to drive near other erratic vehicles, or robotic surgery, where it is dangerous to use unreliable surgical techniques with highly variable outcomes. \item The RL algorithm does not a priori expect danger in unpredictable states and thus overestimates the $\VoO$ of exploring them; it could learn to avoid them by getting into accidents and receiving negative task rewards, but that would be incredibly costly in the real world. \end{enumerate} These rewards decrease the Bayesian regret of RL algorithms by decreasing their estimates of the value of going to these dangerous states, better aligning them with the optimal $\pdist$-aware $\eQ^{\Bstar}$, so they return to safety \textit{before} getting into accidents.
+Psuedo-rewards based on repulsive $\VoO^*$ signal help when the agent would take suboptimal actions because it overestimates the Value of Opportunity, again due to missing domain knowledge, by penalizing behavior going to states with lower $\VoO^*$.
+Examples are \textit{negative surprise} or \textit{information-cost}-based IM~\citep{berseth2019smirl,eysenbach2021robust} which give negative rewards based on the unpredictability of the states and transitions experienced.
+This is beneficial, assuming: \begin{enumerate} \item Unpredictable situations are undesirable in that domain, e.g. for driverless cars where it is dangerous to drive near other erratic vehicles, or robotic surgery, where it is dangerous to use unreliable surgical techniques with highly variable outcomes. \item The RL algorithm does not apriori expect danger in unpredictable states and thus overestimates the $\VoO$ of exploring them; it could learn to avoid them by getting into accidents and receiving negative task rewards, but that would be very costly in the real world. \end{enumerate} These rewards help RL algorithms by decreasing their estimates of the value of going to these dangerous states, better aligning them with their true value $\eQ^{*}$, so they return to safety \textit{before} getting into accidents.

 More formally, negative surprise works under the assumption that \textit{on the distribution of trajectories the agent actually experiences}, surprise almost always correlates well with negative outcomes.
 An example where this assumption wouldn't hold is if Times Square were a popular and safe destination for the driverless taxi, but the unpredictability of all the adverts were included in the surprise penalty.
 This measure of surprise correlates poorly with negative outcomes in trajectories through Times Square, so it would increase regret by making the agent unnecessarily reroute around it.
-In this problem, the signal for $\VoO^\Bstar$ must be more specific- only penalizing surprise with respect to things that could cause accidents, such as the positions of other vehicles.
+In this problem, the signal for $\VoO^*$ must be more specific--only penalizing surprise with respect to things that could cause accidents, such as the positions of other vehicles.